A5H73Y/Parkour/docs/tutorials/plugin-config.md

 # All the options for when the Player leaves a Course
 OnLeave:
-  # Should the Player be teleported to the Linked Lobby, instead of the default
+  # Should the Player be teleported to the Linked Lobby, instead of the default Lobby
   TeleportToLinkedLobby: false
   # Should the Player's progress be destroyed when they leave a Course
   # If this is false, the Player will be able to re-join the same Course at the checkpoint and time accumulated as before